-Utilities Expenses are cost incurred by the company for using the services of public utility companies like sewage, electricity, waste disposal, water, broadband, heating, telephone, and usually, these costs make up a significant portion of the opexOpexOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
+Utilities Expenses are costs incurred by the company for using the services of public utility companies like sewage, electricity, waste disposal, water, broadband, heating, and telephone.
+Usually, these costs make up a significant portion of the opexOpexOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
 Therefore, they are readily available in the income statement and help to determine the net profit. for almost all businesses.

-For Example, the accountant of the Company Y ltd is confused that what are all the expenses out of the below mentioned incurred expenditure for August 2019 should be treated as the utilities expenses of the company for the period or not.
-Calculate the total value of utilities expenses out of the total below mentioned expenses of the company during the period:
+For Example, the accountant of Company Y ltd is confused that all the expenses out of the below-mentioned incurred expenditure for August 2019 should be treated as the utility expenses of the company for the period or not.
+Calculate the total value of utility expenses out of the total below-mentioned expenses of the company during the period:

 - Telephone Bills: $1,000

 - Rent Expenses: $2,400

 Utilities Expenses are the cost that the company incurs during a period to avail of the services provided by the public utility companies in the place of operation like the telephone facility, electricity, gas, water, sewer, etc. Out of the expenses mentioned above, Telephone bills, Gas Bill, Electricity expenses, and water charges will be considered, as these are the services for which the infrastructure provided by the public utility companies is used.
 For the rest of the expenses, i.e., rent and salary, there is no use of the services provided by the public utility companies, so they will not be considered.

 - Total Utilities Expenses = Telephone bills + Gas Bill + Electricity expenses + Water charges

 - = $ 1,000 + $ 500+ $ 1,100 + $ 350

 - = $ 2,950